 Making Tax Digital for Income Tax – what landlords and property income earners need to know

-From April 2026, HMRC’s MTD for Income Tax will affect landlords and property income earners.
-Learn what the rules mean, who is impacted, and how to prepare with TaxNav’s support.
+MTD for Income Tax has changed how landlords and property income earners report their income and expenses to HMRC.
+Learn what the rules mean, who is impacted, and how to comply with TaxNav’s support.

 Who does MTD IT affect, and when?

-From April 2026, HMRC’s Making Tax Digital for Income Tax (MTD IT) will become mandatory for certain people.
-This new system will affect landlords and anyone with property income, and will eventually replace the familiar Self Assessment process for many people.
+HMRC’s Making Tax Digital for Income Tax (MTD IT) became mandatory on 6 April 2026 for certain people.
+This system affects landlords and anyone with property income, and will eventually replace the familiar Self Assessment process for many people.

-If your combined property and self-employment income is over £50,000, you’ll be among the first required to join.
-The income threshold will then fall to £30,000 in April 2027 and is expected to reduce further to £20,000 in 2028.
+Those with combined property and self-employment income of over £50,000 were the first group of taxpayers required to join.
+This income threshold will then fall to £30,000 in April 2027 and is expected to reduce further to £20,000 in 2028.
 This gradual rollout means many landlords and property income earners will need to prepare sooner than they think.

 How MTD IT changes tax reporting

-Under MTD IT, property income reporting will become more regular.
-Instead of filing one annual Self Assessment, you’ll be required to keep your records digitally using HMRC-recognised software.
+Under MTD IT, property income reporting becomes more regular.
+Instead of filing one annual Self Assessment, you're required to keep your records digitally using HMRC-recognised software.
 Every three months, you’ll send an update of your year-to-date income and expenses totals directly to HMRC.

 At the end of the tax year, you can make any final adjustments before submitting your year-end final declaration that confirms your overall figures.